Jodi Tuck, RN, HBSc, MScA

 jodi.tuck [at] mcgill.ca

 Jodi became a full-time Assistant Professor at McGill University's Ingram School of Nursing in 2012.
 Her areas of expertise are maternal child health and global health.
-She teaches at the undergraduate and graduate level, including the Global Health Studies area of study of the Master’s program.
+She teaches at the undergraduate and graduate level, including the Global Health Studies area of study of the master’s program.
 She is the co-chair of the Global Health Committee at the Ingram School of Nursing.
 She holds a Canadian Nursing Association certification in Perinatal Nursing.
 Additionally, Jodi is a trained doula and neonatal resuscitation instructor.
-Prior to joining the School on a full-time basis, Jodi was a Clinical Nurse Specialist in Birth Centre at the Jewish General Hospital.
+Prior to joining the school on a full-time basis, Jodi was a Clinical Nurse Specialist in the Birthing Centre at the Jewish General Hospital.
 In 2011 she was awarded the “Prix Relève” by the Ordre régional des infirmières et infirmiers de Montréal/Laval (ORIIML).
-Jodi completed her undergraduate degree at McMaster University in Biology and Psychology with a minor in International Justices and Human Rights.
+Jodi completed her undergraduate degree at McMaster University in Biology and Psychology with a minor in International Justice and Human Rights.
 She completed the Master of Science (Applied) Direct-entry program in Nursing at McGill University.